Duke-Nobby/TodoList/README.md

 # TodoList
-this ISfirst Step in Vue
+this is my first step in Vue